GilleM/Memory-game/README.md

 * CSS3
   * The language used to style the HTML5 elements.
 * JavaScript
-  * The language used to introduce the interactivity.
+  * The language used to introduce interactivity.
 * [Bootstrap framework](https://getbootstrap.com/)
   * The project uses **Bootstrap4** to simplify the structure of the website and easily make the website responsive.
   * The project also uses BootstrapCDN to provide icons from [Font Awesome](https://fontawesome.com)